jano31415/CLRS/data_intensive_applications/README.md

 Maintainability: easy to operate, easy to understand for people maintaining it and easy to extend

 ## Chapter 2: Data Models and Query Languages

+Rise of SQL in the 80s.
+Dominant data type until 2010 when NoSQL alternatives grew.
+Criticism of SQL: object-relational mismatch.
+Usually we deal with objects that need information from many different tables and thus we need an Object relational mapping (ORM) to get from the relational table structure to the objects that we need in the application.

+Alternative document store: e.g. store a json representation of the object.
+These are usually worse with joining/referencing other data.

+Graph DataBases: Consisting of nodes and edges and fast traversal of the graph is possible.
+Every node and edge can store additional data key value.